anilgeorge04/anilgeorge04.github.io/_pages/learning.md

 ---
-title: My Recommendations
-layout: single
+layout: collection
+collection: tinker
+entries_layout: grid
+sort_by: date
+sort_order: reverse
+classes: wide
+title: Learning
-permalink: /reco-list/
+permalink: /learning/
+classes: wide
 last_modified_at: 2021-05-10T11:50:00+05:30
 ---
 Here's a short list of places on the internet where I've learnt a ton from.